neofob/quickscope/README.md

 intervals.
 So ya, time is a long double, even though we may not need it most of the time.
 On Linux amd64 systems gettimeofday() returns two 64 bit ints, one for seconds and one for fractions of seconds.
 Currently not all that resolution is used.
-It's clearly there, so that, it works well in the future.
+It's clearly there, so that it works well in the future.
 We are building Quickscope for the future too.